Accurizing: Lock time

 Lock time is the time between the release of the sear and the ignition of the cartridge, and depends on the design of the firing mechanism.
 A lengthy lock time gives time for the shooter to drift off target, and so it is advantageous to minimize the lock time and reduce the window for error.
 Reductions in lock time are generally performed by lightening parts that move as part of the firing operation, such as the hammer and firing pin or striker, shortening the distance that parts, moving as components of the firing operation, have to cover, and using a more powerful spring.
 A short lock time is particularly desired when shooting with high precision at small targets.
-The lock time of conventional bolt-action rifles typically lie between 2.6 to 9.0 milliseconds.
+The lock time of conventional bolt-action rifles typically lie between 2.6 and 9.0 milliseconds.
 Further reductions in lock time, to near zero levels, can be achieved with electrical primers.